williamthom-as/xray/README.md

 # Cure Viz

-Cure Viz is a simple web app for creating shareable dashboards.
-Dashboards can be shared via query string, hosted in a Gist, or uploaded manually.
+Cure Viz is a simple web app for creating and viewing shareable dashboards that are built using the dashboard templating language built into Cure.

-A dashboard can be viewed or persisted to local storage.
+Dashboards can be shared via query string (hosted in a Gist or remotely accessible), or uploaded manually and can be viewed or persisted to local storage.
+This allows for no central server to be required, just host the web app and it is ready to go.

+Over time, more visualisation and layout options will be added, but for now the following options are available:

+- Charts: bar, line, pie, scatter (multi-chart supported)
+- Table: filterable, paged
+- Markdown

+## Templating

+As mentioned, Cure Viz uses a JSON-based delcarative format for describing dashboards.
+You can read more about it [here](https://github.com/williamthom-as/cure)

 ## Run in dev mode, plus watch